TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

       Use and behaviors of the *timeout* argument are the same as in :meth:`Lock.acquire`.
-Note that some of these behaviors of *timeout* differ from the implemented behaviors in :meth:`threading.RLock.acquire`.
+Note that some of these behaviors of *timeout* differ kutoka the implemented behaviors in :meth:`threading.RLock.acquire`.

    .. method:: release()